fivetran/dbt_workday/README.md

 - `country_personal_information`

 #### Leveraging Legacy or Incoming Table Names
-If you need to override the automatic table detection behavior, you can set the following variables in your `dbt_project.yml`:
+If you need to leverage the old personal information schema or have set up a Workday HCM connector after January 5, you can set the following variables in your `dbt_project.yml`:

 ```yml
 # dbt_project.yml